kikuchiyo/app_development_en/app_dev_overview.md

-# Application management overview
+# Application development overview

-Through application management, you can register applications, manage your purchased and self-developed applications, and assign _application resources_.
-By registering an application, you'll obtain authorization to call APIs, and so on.
+The process of application development on EnOS portal may include registering applications, managing applications (purchased and self-developed), assigning application resources to users, and using EnOS SDKs to develop applications offline.

-The application management function provides the following benefits:
+The application management function of EnOS portal provides the following benefits:

 **Ready-to-use**